Rotation of a Cube Considering Sloshing Simulation, ANSYS Fluent Training

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, or WhatsApp.

-In this project, the rotation of a cube containing water and air is investigated.
-The interaction of water and air inside the cube is modeled using the Volume of Fluid (VoF) multiphase approach.
+In this project, the rotation of a cube containing water and air is investigated by ANSYS Fluent software.
+The interaction of water and air inside the cube is modeled using the Volume of Fluid (VOF) multiphase approach.
 The cube rotates around the Y-axis with variable angular velocity.
 This project investigates the simplified sloshing effect in fluid containers where due to acceleration of carrier vehicle, a situation similar to one studied here can occur.
 A User Defined Function (UDF) defines the variable angular velocity of the cube’s rotation.
 The distance of the cube to the rotation axis is equal to 1 m.

 Cube Geometry and mesh